KivalEvan/BeatSaber-JSMap/example/README.md

 globals.directory = './YOUR/MAP/FOLDER/PATH/';
 ```

-**NOTE:** Windows typically uses `\` instead of `/` in path, this actually means escape character in
-programming and would result in error.
-You may need to change the slash or escape character.

 **NOTE:** Directory and file path will be overridden if explicitly provided in one of the following
 load and save functions.

+**To new coder:** Windows typically uses `\` instead of `/` in path, this actually means escape
+character in programming and would result in error.
+You may need to change the slash or escape
+character.

 ## Beatmap Object

 All beatmap object is a class object as opposed to regular JSON object.
 This mean most array and
 object will only accept class object.
 This enables extensive method and functionality to be used
-directly from object.
+directly from class object.
 Custom data is always available and require no checking if exist.

 ### Creation